dbabbs/xyz-hls/index.md

 </body>
 </html>
 ```
-In the above code, we have laid out the template for:
+In the above code, we've configured the template for:
-* a map, with the div of id `map`
+* a map, with the div of id `map`.
 * a control sidebar, with the id `control`.
 The sidebar is where we can configure options for the routing and map view.

-Additionally, be sure to download the file [`polyline-animation.js`](polyline-animation.js).
-This file will animation the polylines on the map during routing.

 As for the CSS, create a new file titled `style.css` with the following code:
 ```css